greenspacehack/website/src/project/nature_sensing.md

 ### What the project involves

 Those selected to take part in the Nature Sensing project will have an [AudioMoth](https://www.openacousticdevices.info/), an open acoustic device for monitoring biodiversity and the environment, posted to them prior to an agreed start date.
-Upon delivery, the device will need batteries inserted and configured through an audio key, which will be available from this website.
+Upon delivery, the device will need batteries and an SD card inserted (delivered with the AudioMoth) and configured through an audio key, which will be available from this website.

 Once configured, Citizen Scientists will be asked to safely deploy an AudioMoth in a green space accessible to them (such as a garden) for a duration of two weeks where the device will intermittently record samples of soundwave data.